 Alcoholics many times have conflicted relationships with their relatives and friends, often due to their drinking or the problems, it causes from clouded judgment, misspent income, and unmet responsibilities.

 Drinkers sometimes go through an emotional range of responses to the effects of alcohol.
 An early stage after just a few drinks or low alcohol level is glee, euphoria, or temporary happiness.
 They may dance, sing, tell jokes or be extra nice to others.

 A secondary or more advanced stage of inebriation is irritation or anger.
 Drinkers at this stage tend to make cutting remarks to others, sneer, criticize, pick fights, yell, use profanity, and similar behaviors that create conflict and make other people uncomfortable.

-A fourth stage of extended alcohol intake is passing out.
-This is similar to sleep, but it can be a deep unresponsiveness in some drinkers.
+The fourth stage of extended alcohol intake is passing out.
+This is similar to sleep, but it can be a profound unresponsiveness in some drinkers.
 In contemporary lingo, those around them often suggest letting the person “sleep it off” and hope that sobriety will set in eventually.

 Even without this type of response, over time, heavy drinking can damage the mouth, esophagus, stomach and digestive tract, along with the liver, nerves, and brain.
 It can damage or destroy a person in many ways, and it is often associated with domestic violence.

 Michigan Alcohol Rehab Offers Hope

 A professional rehab program can be the life-saving change that a drinker needs for help in giving up drinking.
 Rehab helps alcoholics to regain control over their lives.
 It educates them about the dangers and risks of alcohol abuse and the impact on loved ones.
 Drinkers learn how to recognize triggers and break old habits that often lead to drinking bouts.
 They’re taught how to care for themselves in key ways that will protect their health and well-being.